[photo by Nick Powell, Antarctic Photo Library]

 -a May 1995 report by Bob Loewenstein, Bill Smythe, and Brent Jones, Science Requirements for South Pole Station Computing and Communications.
 Some interesting facts, figures, and historical background.
 1 GB/day of data transmission--hmmm, where would that leave IceCube?[top] | [home]

-The 2013 Antarctic Treaty consultative meeting (ATCM XXXVI) was held from 20-29 May in Brussels, Belgium.
+The 2014 Antarctic Treaty consultative meeting (ATCM XXXVII) is coming up later this month--28 April-7 May, in Brasilia, Brazil.
+The preliminary meeting page is here, but there isn't much public content except for the preliminary agenda boilerplate and a link to the host country website (which doesn't seem to be working at the moment).
+The 2013 meeting was held from 20-29 May in Brussels, Belgium.
 It must have been rather low-key; I didn't see any American news coverage of the event.
 Significant items included approval of a "cleanup manual" (addressing remediation of environmental damage), discussions and plans for new stations, including China's Kunlun Station at Dome A, and the use of hydroponics at Australian, New Zealand, and American stations,.
 Here is the host country information website.
 The Russian delegation did provide a major update on their Lake Vostok activities, but I haven't had time to digest their reports and update my coverage.
 In the meantime you can go to this search page and select "ATCM XXXVI" in the "Meeting From" box to see all of the documents, including the maps and related documents referenced in the reports mentioned above.
-The next meeting will be in Brasilia, tentatively from 12-21 May 2014.
 Also highly recommended is the the Antarctic Treaty Information Exchange for any nation.
 The US reports include information on the various stations, cruises and science projects--more current data than that on the NSF website...but no lists of personnel.
 The NGO information is also included.
 I try and highlight a few of the significant meeting documents elsewhere on this site.

 Nowadays there are several commercial marathon ventures in the Antarctic...most commonly sought out by people who want to complete a marathon on all seven continents: